elasticio/elasticio-cli/README.md

 exports.process = function process(msg, cfg, snapshot);
 ```

-`getMetaModel` and any Select View function should take the `cfg` as first parameter, as should `verify`.
+`verify`, `getMetaModel`, and any Select View function should take the `cfg` as first parameter.
 For this function, running `process` will not run it with the startup/shutdown functions, and will run only the selected method in isolation.
 This can be beneficial for testing purposes.

-Before running the function, the provided fixture will be initially be checked against its respective `schema`, if the action/trigger has a static schema, for invalid message.
+If the action/trigger has a static schema, the provided fixture will be initially be checked against its respective `schema` before running the function for an invalid message.
 This will not impede the running of the `process` action, and will only occur if `verifyCredentials` is not being run.

 ### Flags